Works-Lab/.github/profile/README.md

 Trace starts with meal prep: register a container once, save its empty weight, assign a cheap NFC tag, and use the scale to identify what it is and how much is left.

-Status: early prototype / active development.
+Status: working prototype / active development.

 ## Working style